NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 another agent speaking: we cannot systematically _establish_ ("consolidate") conclusions.</sub>
 <sub><a name="reference">5</a>:  Lack of structure and consolitation make efforts of referencing arbitrary
 in contrast to a legtimate single source of truth.</sub>

+Another current viable alternative for _coordination of resources and effort_ are RFCs, like this one.
+However the RFC process has a structure that is biased towards (final) decision making, evidenced by the initial confusion about this very RFC and the fact that barely any commenter proposes ideas for the brainstorming section.
+This process, while stringent, well established and prestigious falls short when applied to the need for more lenient and ad hoc coordination. `NixOS/community` shall be, among others, a place where RFCs might incubate and ripen  within the limited scope of a special interest group or a working group or similar acting body.

+RFCs also aren't a good fit for effective, yet legitimate subordinate decision making.
+Therefore a framework for suboordinate, yet legitimate, decision making should be conceived that empowers the acting bodies.

 A portal page, like a repurposed [nix.wiki](https://nix.wiki) might at first sight seem like an alternative mean to establish a community coordination hub.